-All three of these seats are lucrative part-time jobs as well, so it would be a shame if one ended up running unopposed.
-For instance, a commissioner in Tamarac makes $29,000 and the mayor makes $34,000, plus each get a hefty $700 a month car allowance as well as a host of other benefits.
+All three of these seats are lucrative part-time jobs, so it would be a shame if one ended up running unopposed.
+For instance, a commissioner in Tamarac makes $29,000, and the mayor makes $34,000, plus each gets a hefty $700 a month car allowance as well as a host of other benefits.

-No word yet if recently appointed Mayor Harry Dressler will be running again as commissioner or mayor, or if he will retire from politics.
+No word yet if recently appointed Mayor Harry Dressler will be running again as a commissioner or mayor or retiring from politics.

 Dressler, self-employed, and a resident of Woodmont, won both elections in 2006 and 2009 unopposed.
 After Talabisco’s suspension, even though Dressler was not Vice Mayor at the time, he was nominated as Mayor for the interim after Vice Mayor Gomez said she wanted to concentrate on the commitment she made to her own district.

 Currently, only two residents have opened up campaign accounts: Vice Mayor Michelle Gomez and resident Stewart Webster.
-However, there are other interested parties who have expressed an interest in running.
+However, other interested parties have expressed an interest in running.

 Gomez, an attorney, who resides in the Woodlands, was appointed twice to fill in for Commissioner Patte Atkins-Grad.
 First, during Atkins-Grad’s suspension from office by Rick Scott, then a second time after Atkins-Grad resigned just weeks before a recall election would be held.
 Gomez has never been elected by the residents of District Two.

-Debra Placko was recently appointed as commissioner in this district when Dressler became mayor, and so far has not opened up an election account.
-Placko, who lives in Woodmont’s Palm Ridge community is retired from working at JByrons for 15 years.
-She was the the former Co-President of the Woodmont Property Owners Association (WPOA) which consists of 33 neighborhoods.
+Debra Placko was recently appointed as commissioner in this district when Dressler became mayor and has not opened up an election account.
+Placko, who lives in Woodmont’s Palm Ridge community, retired from working at JByrons for 15 years.
+She was the former Co-President of the Woodmont Property Owners Association (WPOA), which consists of 33 neighborhoods.
 She has lived in Woodmont for 10 years and served for eight on her board.

-There were many candidates that applied for this open seat in February, however, like District Two, will one of them actually run for the position if it isn’t handed to them?
+Many candidates applied for this open seat in February.
+However, like District Two, will one of them actually run for the position if it isn’t handed to them?

-If you or someone you know is interested in running for mayor, you can live anywhere in the city, however, if you want to run for the commission, you must live in either District Two or Four.
+If you or someone you know is interested in running for mayor, you can live anywhere in the city.
+If you want to run for the commission, you must live in either District Two or Four.
 Next, you will need to find a campaign treasurer to open a campaign account.

-Let’s give residents a real voice in the elections by giving them a choice in who represents them in Tamarac’s government.
+Let’s give residents a real voice in the elections by choosing who represents them in Tamarac’s government.